 Figure 5.
-Grain orientation spread map of partially recrystallised steel with corresponding colour-highlighted IPF plot.
+Grain orientation spread map of partially recrystallized steel with corresponding color-highlighted IPF plot.

 Figure 6.
-EBSD map of laser crystallised SiGe thin film with Grain Aspect Ratio scalar texture plot (Sample courtesy from Balaji Rangarajan).
+EBSD map of laser crystallized SiGe thin film with Grain Aspect Ratio scalar texture plot (Sample courtesy from Balaji Rangarajan).

-The green zones at the bottom and top of the pole figure reveal that highest grain elongation take place along the axis within ~30 degrees to the map lines.
+The green zones at the bottom and top of the pole figure reveal that the highest grain elongation takes place along the axis within ~30 degrees to the map lines.

 Figure 7.
 EBSD map with interactive grain highlighting results pane and contextual options window.

 If it is not feasible to highlight all grains to achieve specific grain properties, the partition contextual menu offers several grain property export options.
 However, if the visualization and quantification options in the OIM Analysis™ Software are not adequate, the software provides direct access to almost all the data, so that users can process on their own.
 This data can be accessed using the range of export functions available in the partition, dataset, or map contextual menus, as shown in Figure 8.
 Generally, users can right-click in the OIM Analysis™ Software when they require something special.

 Figure 8.
 Export data options from map and partition contextual menus.